-We, DATO' SULEIMAN BIN ABDUL MANAN and DATO' YEOH SEOK KIAN, being two of the directors of YTL LAND & DEVELOPMENT BERHAD, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 55 to 112 are drawn up in accordance with Financial Reporting Standards and the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 June 2013 and of their financial performance and cash flows for the year then ended.
+We, Dato' Suleiman Bin Abdul Manan and Dato' Yeoh Seok Kian, being two of the directors of YTL Land & Development Berhad, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 57 to 130 are drawn up in accordance with Financial Reporting Standards and the requirements of the Companies Act, 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 30 June 2014 and of their financial performance and cash flows for the year then ended.

-The supplementary information set out on page 113 have been prepared in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants, and the directive of Bursa Malaysia Securities Berhad.
+The supplementary information set out on page 131 have been prepared in accordance with the Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants, and the directive of Bursa Malaysia Securities Berhad.

-Signed on behalf of the Board in accordance with a resolution of the directors dated 3 October 2013.
+Signed on behalf of the Board in accordance with a resolution of the directors dated 9 October 2014.